 Here are three that can dramatically increase your team’s product development process.

 Flexible Modeling Extension

-Parametric modelling is not the only design paradigm available in Creo Parametric; it’s also capable of Direct modelling through the Flexible Modelling Extension (FMX).
-Direct Modelling is an extremely quick way of making changes to complex geometry without needing to know the part’s history or design intent.
+Parametric modeling is not the only design paradigm available in Creo Parametric; it’s also capable of Direct modeling through the Flexible Modeling Extension (FMX).
+Direct Modeling is an extremely quick way of making changes to complex geometry without needing to know the part’s history or design intent.
 In FMX, you’re making changes to the model’s geometry, not its features.

 I’ve found direct modeling to be amazingly fast and easy in the following scenarios:

 - Making changes to a part with lots, even hundreds, of features.
 Modifying significant features can result in regeneration failures; FMX avoids this.

 - Modifying imported geometry.
 Normally, importing a STEP or IGES file results in a single feature that can’t be easily changed.
 FMX recognizes bosses, cuts, patterns, mirrors, rounds, chamfers, and more, and lets you change them.

 - Making changes under extreme schedule pressure when you don’t have the time to absorb how the model was originally created.

 Combining direct modeling with parametric modeling gives you the best of both worlds.

 Note: FMX comes with every standard license of Creo Parametric—so no excuse for not at least trying it out.